MacJim/3Blue1Brown-Essence-of-Linear-Algebra/Notes.md

 - If `w`'s projection is opposite to `v`, the dot product is negative
 - Perpendicular vector: dot product is 0

+Projection is symmetric: `v . w == w . v`

 Dot product usage: check if 2 vectors point in roughly the same direction.

-`v . w == w . v`

 Consider one of the vectors as a transformation matrix:

 ![Transformation](9_files/vector_and_transformation.jpg)

-**Duality**: natural by surprising correspondence between 2 things.
+**Duality**: natural but surprising correspondence between 2 things.